What is NUDM?

 What is canning?

-Canning is where Northwestern students stand on street corners and solicit donations by passing by cars in nearby towns.
+Canning is where Northwestern students stand on street corners and solicit donations in nearby towns.
 Almost every weekend, there are NUDM canning days where you can pick up a can and bib (a bright yellow vest), in the NUDM Office (office E), and we will drive you to a canning location.
 Check the Canning 101 tab for more information!